TRCEvictionMap/trc-eviction-map-nuxt/content/about.md

 | _Eviction Filing Rate_        | A ratio representing the number of eviction filings for every 100 renter-occupied households in a block group.                            |
 | _Percent Renter Occupied_     | The percentage of renter-occupied households in a block group.                                                                            |

-We use [ACS 5-Year estimates](https://www.census.gov/data/developers/data-sets/acs-5year.html) of the number of [renter-occupied and owner-occupied households](https://data.census.gov/table?q=B25008&g=050XX00US55025$1500000) in each block group that were published in 2021.
+We use [ACS 5-Year estimates](https://www.census.gov/data/developers/data-sets/acs-5year.html) published in 2021 to determine the numbers of [renter-occupied and owner-occupied households](https://data.census.gov/table?q=B25008&g=050XX00US55025$1500000) in each block group.
 This means that _Eviction Filing Rate_ values calculated for years other than 2021 may be less reliable.
 We will update the map to use more current estimates [as they become available](https://www.census.gov/programs-surveys/acs/news/data-releases.html).

 ## Who made this